TaceoLabs/co-snarks/README.md

 [examples folder](/co-circom/examples/).
 You'll find bash scripts there that demonstrate all the necessary steps, as well as scripts for using Plonk instead of Groth16.

+## Contributing
+If you would like to contribute to the project, please refer to the [contribution page](CONTRIBUTING.md).

 ## License

 This project is licensed under either the [MIT License](LICENSE-MIT) or the